UKFELs/Puffin/BUILD.md

 Then go into the created bilder-visit directory, and to build the desired libararies, do

-`env CMAKE_BLDRVERSION=3.4.1 ./mkvisitall.sh -k ../contrib -i ../install -b ../build fftw3,cmake,autotools,hdf5,numpy,tables`
+`env CMAKE_BLDRVERSION=3.4.1 env HDF5_BLDRVERSION=1.8.13 ./mkvisitall.sh -k ../contrib-2 -i ../software-2 -b ../builddir-2 fftw3,cmake,autotools,hdf5,numpy,tables`

 Note we are specifying a specific version of CMake here.
 The default version of CMake installed using Bilder has a few known issues with SciMake, so until these are fixed, we use the older version here.
+We are also grabbing a specific HDF5 build, since unfortunately Bilder does not build the later versions correctly.
+This can be fixed manually (see issues section below), but for now we recommend just using the earlier version with Bilder if you can do that.

 The requested libraries will be in ../contrib, along with a bash script to add them to your path.
 So do